sdiehl/wiwinwlh/tutorial.md

 The type system grows **quite** a bit from here, but these are the foundational types you'll first encounter.
 See the later chapters for all types off advanced features that can be optionally turned on.

+*This tutorial will only cover a small amount of the theory of type systems.
+For a more thorough treatment of the subject there are two canonical texts:*

+* Pierce, B. C., & Benjamin, C. (2002). **Types and Programming Languages**.
+MIT Press.
+* Harper, R. (2016). **Practical Foundations for Programming Languages**.
+Cambridge University Press.

 Type Signatures
 ---------------